 Starfield: Best spacesuits & how to get them

-Starfield is a massive RPG that makes the most of its galactic setting.
-The game has a plethora of planets to explore and space stations to discover.
+Starfield has been quite successful in appealing to RPG enthusiasts, as the game has a plethora of planets to explore and space stations to discover.
 Each unique planet comes with atmospheric conditions that can hit your character with status effects.

 With this in mind, here are the best spacesuits in Starfield and how to get hold of them.